MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     - Not use any publicly accessible websites to get its information (you'll add a source of knowledge for your copilot later).
     - Not provide any tax advice.

     When you're done, a preview of the chat interface for your copilot is displayed beside the conversation used to create it.
-An apprppriate name for th copilot has also been generated.
+An appropriate name for the copilot has also been generated.

     ![Screenshot of a new copilot prebiew in Copilot Studio.](media/copilot-preview.png)